slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On family and friends

 <!--
-- envy (worse than you) - competition (same level than you) - mentor (better than you)
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang

 > *'People come, people go – they’ll drift in and out of your life, almost like characters in a favorite book.
 When you finally close the cover, the characters have told their story and you start up again with another book, complete with new characters and adventures.
 Then you find yourself focusing on the new ones, not the ones from the past.' -- Nicholas Sparks*
-> *'If you don’t say what you think then you kill your unborn self.
-When you have something to say, silence is a lie.' --  Jordan Peterson*
-> *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*
+> *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy* -->
-> *'Never tell the truth to people who are not worthy of it.' -- Mark Twain* -->

 > *'When everything goes to hell, the people who stand by you without flinching, they are your family.' -- Jim Butcher*